instructlab/instructlab/docs/gpu-acceleration.md

 > `CMAKE_ARGS="-DLLAMA_HIPBLAS=on -DCMAKE_C_COMPILER=/usr/bin/clang
 > -DCMAKE_CXX_COMPILER=/usr/bin/clang++ -DAMDGPU_TARGETS=gfx1100"` instead.

-Once that package is installed, recompile `lab` with `pip3 install .`.
+Once that package is installed, recompile `ilab` with `pip3 install .`.
 You also need to tell `HIP` which GPU to use - you can find this out via `rocminfo` although it is typically GPU 0.
 To set which device is visible to HIP, we'll set `export HIP_VISIBLE_DEVICES=0` for GPU 0.
 You may also have to set